 Frame material: Carbon | Groupset: Shimano Ultegra RX Di2 | Sizes: 3XS, 2XS, XS, S, M, L, XL, 2XL | Weight: (claimed) 7.8kg

 Canyon has quickly secured cyclo-cross success thanks to the introduction of its carbon Inflite.
 Packed with features along with legendary value for money, the Inflite CF SLX 9.0 Team is a solid contender amongst off-the-peg race-ready rigs.
-If it's good enough for Mathieu van der Poel, it's good enough for us, although he could probably win on this.
+If it's good enough for Mathieu van der Poel, it's good enough for us, although he could probably win on any bike.

 Firstly let's talk about that top tube kink.
 In terms of looks, it may divide opinions however there are practical reasons behind it.
 More seat post is exposed which gives the rider greater seated comfort (up to a claimed 15% more deflection with 110mm of exposed seat post) without resorting to a compact frame that would hamper carrying the bike.
 This odd shape also offers a comfortable place to rest the bike on your shoulder too.